F-A-C-C-T/pyfacct/README.md

 ﻿
 ﻿
 ## **How to use**
-1. First of all you need to initialize Poller with your credentials and set proxy (if you use it), whitlisted by GROUP-IB.
+1. First of all you need to initialize Poller with your credentials and set proxy (if you use it), whitelisted by GROUP-IB.
 Proxy must be in request-like format.
 Also, you can change the verification of the HTTPS certificate (False by default).
 	```python
 	from pytia import TIAPoller